-Once we have established the Christian's importance in God's kingdom, then we must understand that we only achieve that importance when there is integrity of our commitment.
-I don't have to tell you of the research that indicates that there is little difference in the ethical behavior of believers and non-believers.
+Once we have established the Christian's importance in God's kingdom, then we must understand that we only achieve that importance when there is distinctiveness of our character.
+I don't have to tell you of the research that indicates that there is little difference in the ethical behavior of believers and nonbelievers.
 The darkest days of my life as a pastor are those days when I hear reports of one our members involved in some kind of sin.
 When we lie, steal, cheat, and whatever else, we not only sin against God, but we violate the integrity of our commitment, and damage our individual witness as well as that of the whole church.